A non-linear differential equation for the periods of elliptic surfaces

 In fact the assumption that $10h>12(q-1)$ is unnecessary for the smoothness of $\sje$, although it does imply that the morphism $\sje\to\sM_q$ is smooth.

 \begin{theorem} $\sje$ is smooth of dimension $N$. \begin{proof} The exact sequence

 where $\sL_Z$ is a line bundle on $Z$, shows that $T_{\sje}(X)= H^0(Z,\sL_Z)$, which is of dimension $N$.
-On the other hand, for each point $a\in Z$ of ramification index $e_a=e$ we constructed in \cite{SB2} a variation of $X$ over an $(e-1)$-dimensional polydisc $\Delta^{e-1}$ whose tangent space is the part of $\sL$ that is supported at $a$.
-The product of these polydiscs is then the base of an $N$-dimensional variation of $X$ whose tangent space is $H^0(Z,\sL_Z)$. \end{proof} \end{theorem}
+On the other hand, for each point $P\in Z$ of ramification index $e_P=e$ we constructed in \cite{SB1} a variation of $X$ over an $(e-1)$-dimensional polydisc $\Delta^{e-1}$ whose tangent space is the part of $\sL$ that is supported at $P$.
+The product of these polydiscs is then the base of a smooth $N$-dimensional variation of $X$ whose tangent space is $H^0(Z,\sL_Z)$. \end{proof} \end{theorem} Moreover, by assigning to $f:X\to C$ the branch divisor of $\phi$ (that is, the image $B$ in $\bsell$ of the ramification divisor $Z$ in $C$) we get a quasi-finite morphism $\sje\to\Hilb_N(\bsell)$.
+This defines an $\mathfrak S_N$-cover $\tsje$ of $\sje$ with a quasi-finite morphism $\tsje\to\bsell^N$, so that $\tsje$ has a natural system of local \emph{algebraic} co-ordinates and the polydisc $\Delta^{e-1}$ is, by its construction, defined by holding $N-(e-1)$ of these co-ordinates constant.
+In particular, therefore, $\Delta^{e-1}$ is contained in an algebraic substack of $\sje$.